 - Parka or equivalent snow jacket

 - One or two pairs of wool socks.
 I love smart wool because it’s light to pack but keeps you warm!
-Just make sure your feet have enough room to move around to stay warm.
-I was incorrectly wearing too many pairs of socks one day in an attempt to stay warm and cut off my circulation!
+Just make sure you aren’t cutting off the circulation in your feet by wearing too many layers of socks – I did this accidentally!

 - Good waterproof winter boots.
 I love Sorels!

-- Warm gloves, hat, and a scarf.
-I highly recommend a buff which you can pull up to cover your face.
+- Warm gloves, a hat, and a scarf.
+I highly recommend a buff that you can pull up to cover your face.
 It was my favorite accessory in Yellowknife!

-If you don’t have all of this gear or can’t bring it with you, don’t worry.
-Most tour agencies in town will rent you the proper clothing.
+Don’t worry if you don’t have all of this gear or can’t bring it with you.
+Most tour agencies in town will rent it to you!